Components

 Blocks inside the dialog are given class names like ds-dialog__block.

-In HTML, you have to connect the <dialog> element to a trigger yourself, and handle opening and closing the dialog with JavaScript.
+In HTML, you have to connect the <dialog> element to a trigger yourself through command="show-modal" or command="--show-non-modal" and commandfor="DIALOG-ID".

 CSS variables and data attributes